wftutorials/android-beginner-tutorial/README.md

 }
 ```

+The results is shown in the gif below.

 [action_menu_clicked.gif]

 ## Creating Dialogs

 Dialogs are a great way to display content or provide different options to the user.
-Lets see how we can create a popup dialog in andorid.
+Lets see how we can create a popup dialog in android.

 First we create a function called `showDialog` this is where we will place the code
 for our dialog.

 Add the code below

 ```java
 public void showDialog(){